MicrosoftDocs/bingmaps-docs/BingMaps/styling/map-style-sheet-extensions.md

 ## Create a Custom State

-When a state is applied to a map element, it is stacked on top of the element's entry and its properties override or interact with the properties of the entry.
-States support the "parent" property to inherit from another state.
-There are a few default states provided by the styling system including "disabled", "hover", and "selected", but these don't have to be used.

 In this example, when a map element's style sheet entry is set to “myNamespace.myCustomState”, the fillColor of the element will override the entry's fillColor with yellow.

 ```json